pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-unhosted-composer/05-contrib-custom.md

 Complete the steps below if you have modules and themes that you would like to move to your new site.

-1. Navigate to the Pantheon site directory > copy modules from the local directory of the old platform site:
+1. Navigate to the Pantheon site directory and copy modules from the local directory of the old platform site:

     ```shell{promptUser:user}
     cp -R ../FORMER-PLATFORM/modules/custom web/modules